This policy should be read alongside and in addition to the following:

 Where you have spoken to us at an event

-- When you speak to us at an event or meeting, we will collect the following information from you: name, address, email address, phone number.
+- When you speak to us at an event or meeting either in-person or on-line, we may collect the following information from you: name, address, email address, phone number.

 - When we collect this information we rely on your consent to contact you to keep you up to date with our courses, services and membership programme.